 From Moyne, the Wicklow Way follows an easy walking path round the base of Ballycumber hill and Coolafunshoge to reach (and briefly follow) the road from Hackettstown to Tinahely at 95km.
 This makes an ideal stage-end for those who broke the journey at The Iron Bridge.

 The colourful array of wild flowers along the hedgerows is a sheer delight from here to Clonegal as each jostles for a maximum share of sunshine.

 A leafy green road contours the lower slopes of Muskeagh Hill and onwards to Mullinacuff and Stranakelly cross roads.
 Here Tallon’s Pub, it’s known to all as ‘The Dying Cow’, provides a perfect excuse for a thirst-slaking pint to celebrate crossing the 100km line at Mullinacuff.

 A further 6km brings the Wicklow Way to the R725 road to Shillelagh.
-Taking care crossing this some-times busy road continue following the way to Boley Bridge where our transport will be waiting for you, after an short visit and perhaps a pint in the picturesque village of Shillelagh we set out for a relaxing and pleasant drive back to Lough Dan house for dinner and a well earned rest
+Taking care crossing this some-times busy road continue following the way to Boley Bridge where our transport will be waiting for you, after an short visit and perhaps a pint in the picturesque village of Shillelagh we set out for a relaxing and pleasant drive back to Lough Dan House.

 Either Sean O’Duinn’s or Osborne’s (the latter might include a completion certificate with the price of your pint!) will prove a fitting location in which to celebrate your achievement of completing the 127km walk, as you await the arrival of your pre-arranged transport.